adithya-s-sekhar/the-termux-project/README.md

 ## Installation

-NOTE: Update termux inbuilt packages with `pkg upgrade` before continuing to prevent OpenSSL errors or youtube-dl won't install.
+<b>NOTE: Update termux inbuilt packages with `pkg upgrade` before continuing to prevent OpenSSL errors or youtube-dl won't install.</b>

+There are 3 installation methods available

+<b>A) From remote-install.sh</b>: Uses [remote-install.sh](https://github.com/adithya-s-sekhar/the-termux-project/blob/master/remote-install.sh) to get and install the scripts from this github repo.
+(Check source in linked file)
+<b>B) Clone and use install.sh</b>: Clone this repo and use the included install.sh file.
+(You'll need to install git and change directories manually on termux)
+<b>C) Using latest release</b>: [Download latest release](https://github.com/adithya-s-sekhar/the-termux-project/releases), extract to internal storage and use install.sh. (even more hassle)

+### A) From remote-install.sh (easiest and preffered)

 1. Install termux from